-Qualified graduates of the Ag Transportation Program with at least 600 attended hours of study are eligible to take the skills test governed by the Nevada Department of Motor Vehicles.
+Qualified graduates of the Ag Transportation Program with at least 600 attended hours of study are eligible to take the skills test administered by the California Department of Motor Vehicles.
 Licensure requirements are set by agencies that are not controlled by or affiliated with the Advanced Career Institute and licensure requirements can change at any time.

-THE FOLLOWING COURSES ARE REQUIRED TO OBTAIN A CERTIFICATE IN THIS FIELD
+THE FOLLOW ING COURSES ARE REQUIRED TO OBTAIN A CERTIFICATI E IN THIS FIELD

 Course ID Course Name Clock Hours

 AG 101 Trucking Industry 60.0

 AG 102 Vehicle Systems 60.0

 AG 103 Basic Operations I 60.0

 AG 104 Safe Operating Procedures I 60.0

 AG 105 Permit Preparation 60.0

 AG 201 Basic Operations II 96.0

 AG 301 Safe Operating Procedures II 120.0

 AG 310 Advanced Operating Procedures 84.0

 Program Total 600.0